Jump to main content

 Introduction

-Cancer is not new.
-Neither are humans' efforts to understand what cancer is and find ways to treat and prevent it.
-The earliest records of cancer date back to descriptions of tumors from an ancient Egyptian textbook on surgery where it was stated "There is no treatment".
+Cancer has impacted humans for many generations.
+Scientists and doctors have spent their lives trying to understand what cancer is and find new ways to treat and prevent it.
+The earliest records of cancer date back to descriptions of tumors from an ancient Egyptian textbook on surgery where it was stated, "There is no treatment."
+However, new immunotherapy treatments hold promise for cancer treatment.

-Despite all these checks and balances, things occasionally go wrong and a cell with a mutation (change in its DNA) escapes both apoptosis and the immune system.
-Everyone has cells in their body with mutations.
-The older you are, the more mutated cells you are likely to have.
+Despite all these checks and balances, things occasionally go wrong, and a cell with a mutation (change in its DNA) escapes both apoptosis and the immune system.
+Everyone has cells in their body with mutations, but with aging, the immune system gets less effective at flagging these cells for apoptosis.
+Therefore, the older you are, the more mutated cells you are likely to have, which can become cancerous.

 To understand in detail how diseases like cancer develop and explore treatment options, scientists and doctors create mathematical disease models.
+A disease model aims to represent what is happening in the patient population and can continually be updated based on new research findings.
 There are four steps to mathematical disease modeling:

 1. Build the model from existing data.
 That data could be from real-world observations, data from experiments, or a combination of both.
 The model describes what scientists and doctors think happens with the disease on a biological level.